MPSD Fast Facts

 - All schools will maintain a sound financial balance.

-The mission of the Meridian Public School District is to develop excellence in each student in a safe, innovative learning environment supported by teachers, parents, and the community.
+The mission of the Meridian Public School District is to inspire and develop excellence in everyone.

 The Meridian Public School District strives to:

 - Maintain safe and orderly environments that model respect, integrity, and accountability

 - Relentlessly pursue reading and math literacy to enhance academic excellence

 - Use college and career standards to guide inquiry into innovative learning and teaching

 - Foster citizenship and promote strong moral values through quality educational programs